 Number, Structure and Independence of Committees.
-The four committees of the Board are the Audit, Human Resources and Compensation, Executive, and Nominating and Governance Committees.
-The Audit, Human Resources and Compensation and Nominating and Governance Committees are comprised of only Directors who meet the New York Stock Exchange definition of "independence," as determined by the Board.
-In addition, members of the Audit and Human Resources and Compensation Committees must satisfy additional independence criteria, in accordance with requirements of the Securities and Exchange Commission rules and New York Stock Exchange Listing Standards.
+The five committees of the Board are the Audit, Human Resources and Compensation, Executive, Governance and Sustainability, and Risk Oversight Committees.
+The Audit, Human Resources and Compensation, Governance and Sustainability, and Risk Oversight Committees are comprised only of directors who meet the independence requirements of the NYSE, as determined by the Board.
+In addition, members of the Audit and Human Resources and Compensation Committees must satisfy additional independence criteria, in accordance with requirements of the Securities and Exchange Commission rules and NYSE Listing Standards.
 It is intended that members of the Human Resources and Compensation Committee also qualify as "non-employee directors" for purposes of Rule 16b-3 under the Securities Exchange Act of 1934.
-Each of the Audit, Human Resources and Compensation, Executive and Nominating and Governance Committees has a written charter approved by the Board setting forth its duties, authority and responsibilities.
+Each of the Audit, Human Resources and Compensation, Executive, Governance and Sustainability, and Risk Oversight Committees has a written charter approved by the Board setting forth its duties, authority and responsibilities.
 The Board may, from time to time, establish or maintain additional committees as necessary or appropriate.

 Assignment of Committee Members.
-The Nominating and Governance Committee is responsible for recommending to the Board the assignment of Board members to various committees and the selection of committee Chairs.
+The Governance and Sustainability Committee is responsible for recommending to the Board the assignment of Board members to various committees and the selection of committee Chairs.